 - Keep in mind that purple shampoo isn’t intended for daily use.
 Wash your hair with purple shampoo once a week or whenever your hair needs it, and keep using your regular shampoo between uses.

-- Overuse of purple shampoo can have damaging effects on hair extension bonds.
-Dont use it too regularly and try to keep it away from the bonds and just use it on the lengths of your extensions.
+- Purple shampoo can have damaging effects on hair extension bonds.
+Don’t use it too regularly and keep it away from the bonds and just use it on the lengths of your extensions.
 Below is an example of a hair extension bond that has been weakened and is breaking down because of the overuse of purple shampoo.